-Companies on a preoperative stage may qualify to an Early IGV Recovery System.
-In order to be entitled to this system, the companies: (i) shall enter into an investment agreement with the Peruvian government for projects of a minimum invest cost of US\$ 5M; and, (ii) must have not less than two years of preoperative stage.
+Early Recovery System.
+Companies on a pre-operational stage may qualify to an Early IGV Recovery System.
+In order to be entitled to this system, the companies: (i) shall enter into an investment agreement with the Peruvian government for projects of a minimum invest cost of US\$ 5M; and, (ii) must have not less than two years of pre-operational stage.